fionas2ds/git-practice/README.md

 Now add some stuff to the new_markdown branch.
 Had lots of fun trying to commit due to already having used git on this machine and it picking up ssh keys and another git username...solution was to use

-get remote set-url origin https://"username"@github.com/"username"/git-practice.git
+git remote set-url origin https://"username"@github.com/"username"/git-practice.git

 Without doing this you get username errors or git defaults to ssh and uses the macs credential helper...